Digheads/AssetManager/README.md

 ### Why only OBJ files are supported as 3D objects?
 OBJ is the most traditional and generally used 3D format.
 Almost every 3D software can load/import/export it.
 Just as BVH, so OBJ is the most easiest, human-readable format that can be converted to a wide range of other 3D formats.

-### Why only JPG, PNG, BMP texture formats allowed only?
+### Why JPG, PNG, BMP texture formats allowed only?
 Hobby/Indie game developers don't really care about well-proven game texture standards.
 So traditional image formats are generally accepted in startup/garage teams.
 You knwo what?
 The game engine will do the rest...

 ### Why there is no preview on Substances, PSDs?